duckhai2323/mpboot-gui/README.md

   - Code signing supported.
 See [`release` workflow](.github/workflows/release.yml).
   - **Auto-update is supported**.
 After the release is published, all client applications will download the new version and install updates silently.

-> **Note**:
-> This template **configured only for GitHub public repository**, but electron-builder also supports other update distribution servers.
-Find more in [electron-builder docs](https://www.electron.build/configuration/publish).

 ## How it works

 The template requires a minimum amount [dependencies](package.json).
 Only **Vite** is used for building, nothing more.